 You will enjoy the guided walking in the wild and remote scenery by day, but the boutique hotels of north east Victoria will ensure you have extremely comfortable nights and wonderful meals.
 And if you have been hiking during the day you can really allow yourself to indulge at lunchtime and in the evenings.

 A hiking tour on Australia's Great Ocean Walk encompasses all this, plus reveals a fascinating insight into the history of the famous "shipwreck coast".

 If you've never been on a walking holiday in Australia then what are you waiting for?
 At Hedonistic Hiking we are passionate about the food, the wine and the walking of the beautiful Victoria region.
 For full details of our small group walking tours click on the AUSTRALIA tab above.
-To receive our Quarterly Newsletter online subscribe on our home page.
+To receive our monthly electronic newsletter subscribe on our home page.
 For a more detailed look at exploring north east Victoria then click here.